Dharmana-Harika/Dharmana-Harika/README.md

 - 👋 Hi, I’m @Dharmana-Harika
-- 👀 I’m interested in Software Roles
+- 👀 I’m interested in
 - 🌱 I’m currently learning Java FullStack
-- 💞️ I’m looking to collaborate on IT comapnies
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me DM
+- 📫 How to reach me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...